Water contamination in Lawrence and Morgan Counties, Alabama: Effects of PFOA

 Perfluorooctanic acid (PFOA) is commonly used as a degradation product with other perfluorinated compounds.
 PFOA is also used in the production of Teflon, also known as polytetrafluoroethylene, which is often used as a non-stick surface of many cooking items.
 The chemical often occurs in water systems in industrialized countries.
 Based on various animal data analysis, the compound has toxic effects on the immune system, the endocrine systems, and may also cause tumors.
-Major manufacturers tried to limit the use of Perfluorooctanoic acid since it's been revealed that water resources have been contaminated with this compound, including industrial sites, municipal waste sites, and industrial wastes.
+Major manufacturers tried to limit the use of Perfluorooctanoic acid since it has been revealed that water resources have been contaminated with this compound, including industrial sites, municipal waste sites, and industrial wastes.
 Children exposed to this chemical are at an increased risk of developing thyroid diseases.
 When the thyroid gland is affected, it can impact other body parts within the human body which can lead to other health symptoms such as growth development.
 Although the chemical is not visible, the chemical can enter a body's bloodstream if the person consumes the polluted water.
 Also, humans as well as other living species that consume the contaminated water are at a higher risk of contracting various health problems.
 The chemical is used in a variety of consumer products such as clothing, food packages, and furniture.
 According to scientific studies, the leading cause for the introduction of the chemicals in various drinking water sources is due to contamination from nearby industrial plants.